 Please keep in mind that javascript files will be compiled and minified in alphabetical order.
 We also recommend that you prefix your own javascript file with the letter “z” (z_my_awesome_js_code.js) to ensure it will be compiled last and use the resources of other JS libraries currently available in the project.

-Give it a… Grunt
+Give It A… Grunt

 In the same folder where gruntfile.js resides, type “grunt”.
 Magic happens!